Skip to main content

 → judge (reads full transcript, returns verdict)

-→ buildOutput ({ rounds, question, transcript, verdict })
+→ buildOutput ({ rounds, question, transcript, verdict, moderatorDecisions })

 → synthesizer (optional)

-Every debater speaks every round, in declared order.
-Each debater's prompt includes all prior arguments — entries from earlier rounds and entries from earlier-speaking debaters in the current round.
-Order within a round matches the declared debaters array.
+Each turn's prompt includes the full prior transcript — entries from earlier rounds and entries from earlier-speaking debaters in the current round.
+Within a round, debaters run sequentially so later speakers can react to earlier ones.

 The transcript lives in a session-scoped writable resource owned by the pattern.
 Each turn appends one entry: { round, agentName, stance, text }.
 A TaskCollection mirrors the same data for DevTool, one task per (round, debater) turn.